fenryka/corda-cpp-amqp/README.md

 ## Currently Working

 An implementation of a "blob inspector" that can take a serialised blob and decode it into a printable JSON format where that blob contains a constrained set of types.
-That is, any non container types are currently working (as far as testing has shown).
+The current limitation with this implementation is that it does not understand associative containers (maps).

 ## Fututre Work